 - Experience in development and facilitation of groups

-- Demonstrated ability to mobilize resources, create synergy, and work trans-disciplinarily within an organization to promote and sustain a culture of safety and well-being
+- Demonstrated ability to mobilize resources, create synergy, and work trans-disciplinarily within an academic health system to promote and sustain a culture of safety and well-being

 University of Michigan Health System conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled any time after the minimum posting period has ended.

 The University of Michigan is an equal opportunity/affirmative action employer.